OuOnya/SMM-Final-Project/README.md

 4. Run it :)

 # Features:
-- Save all statistics to a file "mension_influence.csv".
+- Save all statistics to one file "mention_influence.csv".
-- Support to continue crawling if "mension_influence.csv" exists.
+- ``mention_influence`` support to continue crawling if "mention_influence.csv" exists.
 - ``reply_influence`` function may work now.
+Currently each user saves to a different file.
 - ``reply_influence`` also support to continue crawling if "reply_influence {user}.csv" exists.

 **If you have any questions please contact me.**